Focus on Lebanon

 Palestinian Civil Defense

 Palestinian Civil Defense is a network of emergency services in Palestinian camps throughout Lebanon.
 They are the only independent stakeholder providing these emergency services in Palestinian refugee camps.
 They are made up of volunteers, refugees from the camps, who have been trained and certified in firefighting, first aid, and search and rescue.
+They receive a small stipend to cover communication and transport costs to and from emergencies.

 Please check their Facebook page for more information.